xcat2/confluent-docs/docs/miscellaneous/doca2-10-intstall.md

  ```

 ## Update kernel tools and kernel abi stablelists
- Note that this still will update the existing kernel tools packages, as multiple versions of these kernel tools on the system as the same time.
+ Note that this still will update the existing kernel tools packages, as multiple versions of these kernel tools will exist on the system at the same time.
  ```
  dnf install kernel-tools kernel-tools-libs kernel-abi-stablelists
  ```